 The charming seaside town of Whitstable is one of the most popular places to visit in Kent.
 With pastel beachfront huts, yummy oysters, and peaceful pebble beaches, Whitstable has everything you need to enjoy a perfect trip to the coast.

 Not only is this town gorgeous, but it’s also super convenient to get to.
-On a sunny weekend, you’ll find plenty of day-trippers from London and Canterbury strolling its streets, as well as the family holiday crowd, who are big fans of Whitstable.
+On a sunny weekend, you’ll find plenty of day-trippers from London strolling its streets, as well as the family holiday crowd, who are big fans of Whitstable.
+Plenty of people spending a weekend in Canterbury also extend their trip with a day in Whitstable.

 I mentioned oysters earlier, and Whitstable is super famous for them.
 Native oysters were collected from beds on Whitstable’s beaches from Roman times until the mid-twentieth century.
 They’re not farmed here as much nowadays, but the town’s shops and restaurants certainly have no shortage of them!